CS-W4121/cs-w4121.github.io/index.md

 25% Final

 ## Collaboration/Copying Policy
-Programming assignment will be done in pairs and written assignment will be done alone.
+Programming assignment 1 and the written assignment will be done alone.
+Programming assignments 2-3 will be done in pairs .
 You may not copy answers and code.
-We will enforce this policy when checking the assignments.
+We will enforce this policy when checking the assignments (we use a code similarity system).

 ## Course Materials
 No textbook.